ot4i/ace-demo-pipeline/README.md

  service, and the instructions contain OpenShift-specific sections for the needed changes.

  There is also a variant of the pipeline that uses the IBM Cloud Pak for Integration and creates custom resources to deploy the application (amongst other changes).
-See the [CP4i README] (tekton/os/cp4i/README.md) for details and instructions.
+See the [CP4i README](tekton/os/cp4i/README.md) for details and instructions.

 ## The application